mostafa-elgendy22/Adder-Subtractor-Circuits/README.md

 <img src="docs/screenshots/32_bit_carry_lookahead_adder.PNG">

-The carry generator module is parametrized to support any numeber of adders per stage.
+The carry generator module is parametrized to support any number of adders per stage.
 This is done using the following approach:

 <ol>
     <li>Create a 2D wire array of size (BLOCK_SIZE + 1) * (BLOCK_SIZE + 1) (in this example, BLOCK_SIZE = 4)</li>